-Cameroon is a member of the WTO and the Central African Economic and Monetary Community (in French, CEMAC), which includes Gabon, the Central African Republic, the Republic of Congo, Chad, and Equatorial Guinea.
+Cameroon is a Member of the World Trade Organization (WTO) and the Central African Economic and Monetary Community (in French, CEMAC), which includes Gabon, the Central African Republic, the Republic of Congo, Chad, and Equatorial Guinea.
 CEMAC countries have a common currency managed by a regional Central Bank, share a common financial, regulatory, and legal structure, and maintain a common external tariff on imports from non-CEMAC countries.
 In theory, tariffs have been eliminated within CEMAC, and only a value-added tax should be applied to goods traded among CEMAC members.
-There has been some delay, however, in fully achieving this goal, and currently both customs duties and the value-added tax are being assessed on imports within CEMAC.
+There has been some delay, however, in fully achieving this goal, and currently both customs duties and value-added taxes are being assessed on imports within CEMAC.
 Trade levels between Cameroon and its neighbors are small compared to the trade flows between Cameroon and its principal trading partners in Europe.

 The simple average of CEMAC's common external tariff (CET) is 18.4 percent.
 The CET is assessed through four tiers of tariff rates: 5 percent for essential goods, 10 percent for raw materials and capital goods, 20 percent for intermediate goods, and 30 percent for consumer goods.
-In addition, there are other taxes assessed on imports, which can vary according to the nature of the item, the quantity of the particular item in the shipment, and even the mode of transport.
-As a result, average customs charges are in reality much higher.
+In addition, there are other taxes assessed on imports that can vary according to the nature of the item, the quantity of the particular item in the shipment, and even the mode of transport.
+As a result, average customs charges are, in reality, much higher.
 To improve customs revenue collection, the Cameroonian government has contracted with a Swiss company to assess and collect customs duties.
+All shipments, including any type of charitable donation or material, are subject to the customary import duties and fees unless written exoneration is obtained prior to shipment.